fengxia41103/myblog/content/slides/wss/slides.md

     <dl>
       <dt>Component modeling</dt>
       <dd>
-        Each hardware component will be modeled to include both i ts configuration attributes and its how-to methods &rarr;
+        Each hardware component will be modeled to include both its configuration attributes and its how-to methods &rarr;
         **self-contained** and **self-sufficient**.
       </dd>